conradsnicta/armadillo-code/README.txt

 12: Support for OpenMP
 ======================

-Armadillo can use OpenMP 3.0 to automatically speed up computationally expensive element-wise functions such as exp(), log(), cos(), etc.
+Armadillo can use OpenMP to automatically speed up computationally expensive element-wise functions such as exp(), log(), cos(), etc.

-You will need to use a C++11/C++14 compiler and explicitly enable OpenMP.
+This requires a C++11/C++14 compiler with OpenMP 3.0+ support.

-For example, when using gcc or clang, use the following options:
+When using gcc or clang, use the following options to enable both C++11 and OpenMP:  -std=c++11 -fopenmp
--std=c++11 -fopenmp